mattkspencer/RoofMaster/replit.md

-# Spencer Roofing Solutions - Replit Project Guide
+# Spencer Roofing - Replit Project Guide

 ## Overview

-Spencer Roofing Solutions is a professional roofing contractor website built as a full-stack web application.
+Spencer Roofing is a professional roofing contractor website built as a full-stack web application.
 The project serves as a business website and lead generation platform for a roofing project manager serving the Denver metropolitan area.
 The application features contact form management, email automation, AI-powered roofing assistance, and comprehensive service pages.

 ## System Architecture